Notice of Water Rate Increase

 The new rates would go into effect January 1, 2019 and be reflected in water bills issued on March 1, 2019 for residents and non-residents.
 For corporate customers, the new rate will be reflected in water bills issued on February 1, 2019.

 Even after the water rate adjustments are made, water bills in Oak Brook will remain competitive when compared to the average DuPage County Municipalities.

-Despite the substantial increases in water rates, it is important to continue implementation of the 2015 Water Rate Study recommendations to ensure the on-going viability of Oak Brook's water system.
+Despite the increases in water rates, it is important to continue implementation of the 2018 Water Rate Study recommendations to ensure the on-going viability of Oak Brook's water system.